richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The IETF Trust

-The IETF Trust is the legal owner of a number of intellectual properties for the IETF, IRTF and other related organizations (such as IANA).
+The IETF Trust is the legal owner of intellectual property for the IETF, IRTF, and IAB.
-This includes the IETF trademarks, or copyright licenses for IETF contributions including Internet Drafts.
-The principles for the copyright licenses are described in {{IPRRIGHTS1}}
+This includes their trademarks, the copyrights to RFCs and to works of the IETF such as the IETF web site, and copyright licenses for IETF contributions including Internet Drafts.
+The principles for the copyright licenses granted to and from the Trust are described in {{IPRRIGHTS1}}
-and {{COPYRIGHT}}, and the licenses themselves are documented in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).
+and {{COPYRIGHT}}, and the licenses themselves are in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).

+The Trust also currently owns IANA's domain names and trademarks through an agreement with the IANA clients.

 The Trustees that govern the Trust are selected from the IETF community, as described in {{TRUSTEES}}.